 Uh, not quite.
-The Tigers didn't draft Fielder; Toronto did.
-And they never gave him more than part-time run.
+The Tigers didn't draft Fielder; Kansas City did.
+Toronto acquired him, but they never gave him more than part-time run.
 In fact, the only team that would give Fielder full-time run in 1989 was...the Hanshin Tigers of the Japan League!
 Even 30 years later, it is still incredible that a player like 1990-92 Fielder was essentially unwanted by MLB in 1989.

 Here, Fielder—who signed a 5Y/$36M deal in early 1993—is fresh off a '93 season that ranked below the lofty standard he'd set from 1990-92, partially because he didn't see as many strikes.
 Still, Fielder made his third All-Star team while leading Detroit in RBI.